Xiao Meili

 Xiao Meili (simplified Chinese: 肖美丽; traditional Chinese: 肖美麗; pinyin: Xiào Měilì; born 1989) is a central Chinese women's rights activist and feminist since the 2010s.
-She was born in Sichuan, China, but most of her activities take place in Guangzhou, China and in Beijing, China, where she lived in 2015.
-She is mainly known for her campaigns that raise awareness about gender inequality in China and often utilize dramatic means to draw attention.
+She was born in Sichuan, China, but most of her activities take place in Guangzhou and in Beijing, where she lived in 2015.
+She is mainly known for her campaigns that raise awareness about gender inequality in China and often use dramatic means to draw attention.
 Notable campaigns include the Bald Sisters, Beautiful Feminist Walk, and Armpit Hair Contest.
 Her trek across China garnered considerable attention that placed her under an international spotlight.
 She is closely associated with the Feminist Five, a famous group of five feminists in China, through their similar goals and collaborations.

 Biography

-Xiao Meili was born in Meishan, Sichuan in 1989.
+Xiao Meili was born in Meishan, Sichuan, in 1989.
 She studied art and design at the Communication University of China in Beijing and graduated in 2012.
-In addition to her activism work, Xiao runs an online clothing store on Taobao.com., one of China's online trading platforms and teaches painting and henna tattoos.
+In addition to her activism work, Xiao runs an online clothing store on Taobao, one of China's online trading platforms and teaches painting and henna tattoos.